-Because it contains no gluten, acorn flour won’t rise on its own.
-That’s why you’ll often see recipes calling for half acorn flour and half regular flour.
-However, some baked goods, like cookies and brownies, work well with cold-leached acorn flour alone.
+While there are several ways to leach acorns, cold leaching is the best way to create a versatile end product that can be used as a fine flour or coarse polenta.
+Acorn flour doesn’t have gluten in it, so it won’t rise on its own.
+That’s why you often see recipes call for half acorn flour and half regular flour.
+But some baked goods, like cookies and brownies, work well with cold-leached acorn flour alone.
 Acorn flour adds richness and depth to anything you use it in.
-The starch you preserve by cold leaching helps bind the baked goods and lets you use your acorn flour in lots of different ways.

 You have choices when it comes to cold-leaching acorns.
 Here are three methods, all of which work well.
 The main difference is how much time it takes to get the job done.